Paint by Numbers Watercolor Kits with Soft Florals, Landscapes and Pastel Art

 What Defines the Watercolor Look

-Watercolor subjects are almost always lighter than the heavy classical scenes of oil tradition.
-Soft florals, pastel skies, misty landscapes, lavender fields, single botanical stems.
-Cherry blossom branches against a soft pink wash are the genuine hero subject of this category and a recurring favourite across the market.
-The collection leans into all of this — peonies and wildflowers rather than dramatic still life, foggy meadows rather than thunderous skies.
+Cherry blossom branches against a soft pink wash are the hero subject of this category and a recurring favorite across the market.
+The collection leans into all of it, with peonies and wildflowers rather than dramatic still life, and foggy meadows rather than thunderous skies.

-Painting Technique for the Watercolor Feel
+Getting the Watercolor Feel from Acrylic

-The kits in this collection ship with the same 24 acrylic paints used across the catalog.
-Acrylic is opaque by default — meant to cover the canvas completely with each stroke.
-To get the watercolor look from acrylic takes a deliberate switch in technique, and the gap between filling and feathering is what gives the finished piece its character.
+The kits ship with the same 24 acrylic paints used across the catalog.
+Acrylic is opaque by default, meant to cover the canvas with each stroke, so the watercolor look takes a deliberate switch in technique.
+Three small adjustments do most of the work:

 Related Collections